-Failure by the yard to construct or complete the ship in accordance with the terms of the contract may entitle the buyer to claim damages from the yard, which is the usual remedy.
+Failure by a yard to construct or complete a ship in accordance with the terms of the contract may entitle a buyer to claim damages from the yard, which is the usual remedy.
 Specific performance may be ordered whereby the buyer can prove that damages will not be an adequate remedy.